|

 vision.
 June 20, this year, the prison authorities took him to an

-put in handcuffs and shackles during his hospital visit.
-The results
+in handcuffs and shackles during his hospital visit.
+The results of

-of the medical examination were not given either to me or my son
+the medical examination were not given either to me or my son or to

-or to Hada himself.
-The only thing that encouraged us to live through
+Hada himself.
+The only thing that encouraged us to live through this

-this extreme hardship is that he has never given up what he believes.
+extreme hardship is that he has never given up what he believes.
+We

-We haven't seen any smile on his face when we visited him.
-But he
+haven't seen any smile on his face when we visited him.
+But he smiled

-smiled last time when I told him that freedom loving friends around
+last time when I told him that freedom loving friends around the world

-the plight of Mongol herders and the suppression of information
+plight of Mongol herders and the suppression of information on it.

 on May 2, 2009.
 Xinna said: